FelixKrueger/Bismark/Bismark_User_Guide.md

   The number of megabytes of memory a given thread is given to store path descriptors in `--best` mode.
 Best-first search must keep track of many paths at once to ensure it is always extending the path with the lowest cumulative cost.
 Bowtie tries to minimize the memory impact of the descriptors, but they can still grow very large in some cases.
 If you receive an error message saying that chunk memory has been exhausted in `--best` mode, try adjusting this parameter up to dedicate more memory to the descriptors.
 Default: 512.

 - `-I <int>` / `--minins <int>`

   The minimum insert size for valid paired-end alignments.
 E.g. if `-I 60` is specified and a paired-end alignment consists of two 20-bp alignments in the appropriate orientation with a 20-bp gap between them, that alignment is considered valid (as long as `-X` is also satisfied).
 A 19-bp gap would not be valid in that case.
 Default: 0.

 - `-X <int>` / `--maxins <int>`

   The maximum insert size for valid paired-end alignments.
 E.g. if `-X 100` is specified and a paired-end alignment consists of two 20-bp alignments in the proper orientation with a 60-bp gap between them, that alignment is considered valid (as long as `-I` is also satisfied).
 A 61-bp gap would not be valid in that case.
 Default: 500.

 - `--multicore <int>`

   Sets the number of parallel instances of Bismark to be run concurrently.
 This forks the Bismark alignment step very early on so that each individual Spawn of Bismark processes only every n-th sequence (n being set by `--multicore`).
 Once all processes have completed, the individual BAM files, mapping reports, unmapped or ambiguous FastQ files are merged into single files in very much the same way as they would have been generated running Bismark conventionally with only a single instance.

   If system resources are plentiful this is a viable option to speed up the alignment process (we observed a near linear speed increase for up to `--multicore 8` tested).
-However, please note that a typical Bismark run will use several cores already (Bismark itself, 2 or 4 threads of Bowtie/Bowtie2, Samtools, gzip etc...) and ~10-16GB of memory depending on the choice of aligner and genome.
+However, please note that a typical Bismark run will use several cores already (Bismark itself, 2 or 4 threads for Bowtie/Bowtie2, Samtools, gzip etc...) and ~10-16GB of memory per thread depending on the choice of aligner and genome.
   **WARNING:** Bismark Parallel is **resource hungry**!
-Each value of `--multicore` specified will effectively lead to a linear increase in compute and memory requirements, so `--multicore 4` for e.g. the GRCm38 mouse genome will probably use ~20 cores and eat ~48GB or RAM, but at the same time reduce the alignment time to ~25-30%. *You have been warned*.
+Each value of `--multicore` specified will effectively lead to a linear increase in compute and memory requirements, so `--multicore 4` for e.g. the GRCm38 mouse genome will probably use ~20 cores and eat ~48GB of RAM, but at the same time reduce the alignment time to ~25-30%. *You have been warned*.

 ##### Bowtie 1 Reporting:

-- `-k <2>`
+- `-k 2`

   Due to the way Bismark works Bowtie 1 will report up to 2 valid alignments.
 This option is used by default and cannot be changed.